Key takeaways

 How long do Zoloft side effects last?

 You may be wondering if you should discuss your drug therapy with those around you.
 Your family and friends have likely noticed the impact depression and anxiety can have on you, but the decision to share your treatment choice is absolutely up to you.
 Yes, some of the side effects of drug therapy may also be noticeable.
 Like untreated anxiety and depression, the effects of drug therapy can also impact your daily functioning.
 Speak to your healthcare professional about the best way to handle any potential impacts on your job or performance of daily activities.
 While your boss at work should not hold against you that you are seeking treatment for your disorder, you may not feel comfortable sharing this information.
-Your doctor will be able to walk you through your best options of treating your disorder while maintaining performance expectations along with your privacy.
+Your doctor will be able to walk you through the best options for treating your disorder while maintaining performance expectations and maintaining your privacy.

 Serious side effects of Zoloft